diyhue/hassio-addon/README.md

 The repository includes two add-ons:

 -    **diyHue** is a stable release that tracks the released versions of diyHue.
--    **diyHue-beta** tracks the `dev` branch of diyHue, so you can install the edge version if there are features or fixes in the dev branch that are not yet released. _NOT AVAILABLE YET_
+-    **diyHue-beta** tracks the `beta` branch of diyHue, so you can install the edge version if there are features or fixes in the dev branch that are not yet released.

 ## Changelog